-  - Must plug into wall socket to power unit’s smart capabilities.
+- Must plug into a wall socket to power unit’s smart capabilities.

-- Additional purchase of an 8/9/10 speed SRAM needed if your bicycle doesn’t have 11-speed spacing.
+- Additional purchase of an 8/9/10 speed SRAM is needed if your bicycle doesn’t have 11-speed spacing.

 The CycleOps Wind is a reasonably priced bike trainer that is easy to use.
 There are three types of bike trainers – wind or fan, magnetic and fluid.
 The CycleOps trainer is a wind trainer, which means its roller is driven by fan blades.